 A patient who wrote about living with schizophrenia for the National Alliance on Mental Illness conveyed how he tried to “run away” from the disease and its symptoms to no avail.
 This patient was later admitted to an outpatient treatment center where they obtained the help needed to manage his symptoms.

 Schizophrenia is a chronic and serious mental disorder that affects how someone thinks, feels, and behaves.
 It affects roughly 1 percent of the U.S. population.
-People who have schizophrenia may feel like that have lost touch with reality or have hallucinations or delusions.
+People who have schizophrenia may feel like they have lost touch with reality or have hallucinations or delusions.
 Symptoms can be disabling and disturbing, subtle or severe.
 However, it is essential to know more about schizophrenia and how it and substance abuse coincide.

 There are three categories of symptom types: positive, negative, and cognitive, according to the National Institute on Mental Health.

 Positive: These symptoms are not usually seen in other people who do not have schizophrenia — hallucinations, delusions, dysfunctional thinking, movement disorders.
-A break in reality is present, and they firmly believe what they see or hear despite evidence to the contrary.
+A break, in reality, is present, and they firmly believe what they see or hear despite evidence to the contrary.

 Negative: These symptoms take away a feeling or ability that is present with other people but is now not there.
 One symptom of schizophrenia is the “Flat Affect,” which is a reduced expression of the face and voice.
-People who exhibit flat affect also exhibit a reduced feeling of pleasure in life, have difficulty beginning and completing tasks or activities, and speak less.
+People who exhibit flat affect also exhibit a reduced feeling of pleasure in life, have difficulty beginning and completing tasks or activities and speak less.
 Also, withdrawing from social situations, lack of hygiene, lack of concern for self or others are other symptoms.

 Cognitive: Changes in memory that can be subtle or severe, depending on the person.
-Symptoms are a poor ability to understand and apply information to make decisions, trouble focusing or paying attention, and problems with using information immediately learned.
+Symptoms are a poor ability to understand and apply information to make decisions, trouble focusing or paying attention and problems with using information immediately learned.